-With all these attributes to considers, here’s our offer for the best 8-inch guitar speakers available in the market today for your amp-hacking needs.
+Whether you are building your cabinet from scratch or simply replacing your busted speakers, here’s our offer for the best 8-inch guitar speakers available in the market today for your amp-hacking needs.

 Jensen Vintage C8R8 8-Inch Ceramic Speaker, 8 ohm